MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-connect-and-query.md

 This topic provides an overview of how to connect and run Transact-SQL (TSQL) queries on SQL Server vNext CTP1 running on Linux.
 In many ways the connection techniques and T-SQL commands do not differ between platforms.
 But this topic looks at the requirements and tools for Linux and then provides references to other resources.

 ## Connection requirements
 To connect to SQL Server on Linux, you must use SQL Authentication (username and password).
-In order to remotely connect, you must open the port that SQL Server is listening on.
+To connect remotely, you must open the port that SQL Server is listening on.
 The default instance of SQL Server listens on TCP port 1433.

 ### Connection requirements for Azure virtual machines
 If you are running Linux in an Azure virtual machine (VM), you must create a Network Security Group rule that allows traffic to TCP port 1433.

 1. In the Azure portal, select your Linux VM, and then select the **Network interfaces** setting.
 2. In the next blade, select your network interface to view its properties.
 3. In the Network interface blade, click the **Network security group** link to manage the Network Security Group associated with your VM.
 4. Crate a Network Security Group rule.
 For step-by-step instructions, use the steps in [Create rules in an existing NSG](https://azure.microsoft.com/documentation/articles/virtual-networks-create-nsg-arm-pportal/#create-rules-in-an-existing-nsg).
 These provide the steps for creating an NSG rule, but you must customize your rule for incoming TCP traffic on port 1433.

 ## Connection scenarios
 There are several tools that you can use to connect and query SQL Server.